gofynd/fdk-client-kotlin/documentation/application/ORDER.md

-Use this API to send OTP to the customer of the mapped Shipment.
+Sends a one-time password (OTP) to the customer for shipment verification.

 *Returned Response:*